Saintly books, saintly bodies

 An introduction to digitised manuscripts, through Ælfric's Life of St Æthelthryth

 The extraordinary progress in manuscript digitisation made over the last three decades - and over the last ten years in particular - has revolutionised the research that academics are able to undertake.
 Where once we might have had to catch trains or planes to distant libraries and religious centres, proffering letters of introduction to librarians, who (sometimes!) proceeded to chaperone us we read, we are increasingly able to access high-resolution images without even leaving the house.
 But more than simply making our lives easier, this enables us to totally reposition the role of manuscripts in much of our research, seeing them as an essential starting-point to reading, things to be taken time over.
 Writing about the Exeter Book Riddles in 2012, Winfried Rudolf argued that a view of the manuscript text in situ is essential to criticism, and I think this holds true for Old English verse more broadly.
 We can describe to our students the components of manuscript production, presentation and transmission, but it's hard to fully appreciate what these things might mean for the formal and stylistic aspects of verse – textual division, versification, rhetorical structures and so forth – until you actually set eyes on parchment.
-I like to begin my first-year introductions to OE by inviting my students to a game of spot-the-difference between two images such as these (left and right on the page):
+I like to begin my first-year introductions to OE by inviting my students to a game of spot-the-difference between two very different manuscript pages.

-On the left is the opening page of Aldhelm's Enigmata from Royal MS 12 C xxiii, and on the right is the opening page of Beowulf, from Cotton Vitellius AVX, both manuscripts of the British Library, and broadly contemporary with one another.
-This game is an excellent icebreaker – it's easy for even the shyest students to point to the varied colours and ornate initial of the Latin text, but there's lots for ambitious contributors to get their teeth into too: interlinear and marginal glosses on Aldhelm's text; the absence of paratextual information surrounding Beowulf; the stark distinctions in layout and punctuation.
+On the left is the opening page of Aldhelm's Latin Enigmata from London, British Library Royal 12 C xxiii, f.
+83 (image obtained from the British Library Catalogue of Illuminated Manuscripts), and above on the right is the opening page of the Old English poem Genesis, from Oxford, Bodleian Library Junius 11, p.
+5 (image obtained from the Digital Bodleian).
+These two manuscripts are broadly contemporary with one another, but their texts receive very different presentational strategies.
+This game is an excellent icebreaker – it's easy for even the shyest students to point to the varied colours and ornate initial of the Latin text, but there's lots for ambitious contributors to get their teeth into too: interlinear and marginal glosses on Aldhelm's text; the absence of paratextual information in both manuscripts; the stark distinctions in layout and punctuation.
 From here you can move into a variety of discussions, for example, how the sparse punctuation and lack of titles in OE manuscripts should make us reconsider the apparati of our printed editions.
 It's also a great way to start a conversation about the different languages in use in early medieval England.

 Students enjoy looking at manuscripts (who doesn't?), but they also have the potential to hugely increase the richness and quality of their written work by doing so.
 For a start, manuscripts provide chronological anchoring-points in the highly fluid textual histories of anonymous verse, and allow students to think more concretely about reception and transmission history, before entering into speculation about textual origins.
 Encountering texts as they were encountered historically helps students to engage much more critically with the changes made by modern editors and translators.
 One year I had two students who returned to the manuscript witness to determine punctuation of their OE creative translation coursework.
 The forthcoming CLASP project at the University of Oxford will make it easier than ever for young scholars to see where editions differ from the manuscript text, thanks to a database recording all emendations made by the editors of the ASPR.
 But using digitised manuscript facsimiles is not necessarily simple for the uninitiated, and so I have developed a class exercise designed to get students comfortable with looking up and navigating manuscripts on one of the largest digital repositories: the British Library website.
 This exercise is designed to fit into a class about Ælfric's Life of St Æthelthryth, and has a few objectives: